victoryeo/simpleNFT/README.md

 # NFT with hardhat and truffle

-This project demonstrates a basic NFT with Hardhat and Truffle.
+This project demonstrates a basic NFT with Hardhat and Truffle on Rinkeby and local testnet.

 hardhat
 ```shell